kdgdkd/ramiho/README.md

 Copy the files and directories in this repository in your user directory (typically /home/pi/ramiho/).
 Make sure that the permissions are right, so ramiho is executable and can access favcnx files.
 You may also download the programs mentioned on the previous section.
 I believe that should be it.

 ## Customization
 There are a number of elements that are expected to be changed in order to customize ramiho to the user's setup and preferences.
 These are organized in a rather clumsy way.
+To edit ramiho

 ```bash
 nano /home/pi/ramiho/ramiho